NanoString Technologies Inc. (NSTG) Shares Down Despite Recent Market Volatility

 Sponsored

-The public float for NSTG is 46.24M and currently, short sellers hold a 6.70% ratio of that float.
-The average trading volume of NSTG on February 24, 2023 was 638.57K shares.
+The average price predicted for NanoString Technologies Inc. (NSTG) by analysts is $16.40, which is $7.3 above the current market price.
+The public float for NSTG is 46.24M, and at present, short sellers hold a 6.26% of that float.
+On March 02, 2023, the average trading volume of NSTG was 715.12K shares.

-Real-Time Update: NanoString Technologies Inc. (NSTG) Stock Navigates the Market with Up-to-Date Data

 Analysts’ Opinion of NSTG